With Trevor E. Angell, MD, and Louise Davies, MD

-“The clinical use of the Afirma gene-expression classifier continues to grow based on the robust validation trial data published in the New England Journal of Medicine in 2012 showing that it improves the preoperatively diagnosis of thyroid nodules with indeterminate cytology,” Dr. Angell said.1 “However, there were few data regarding the outcomes of thyroid nodules with benign GEC results,” Dr. Angell continued.
+“The clinical use of the Afirma gene-expression classifier continues to grow based on the robust validation trial data published in the New England Journal of Medicine, showing that it improves the preoperative diagnosis of thyroid nodules with indeterminate cytology,” Dr. Angell said.1 “However, there were few data regarding the outcomes of thyroid nodules with benign GEC results,” Dr. Angell continued.

 The study findings suggest that “benign readings by the Afirma GEC should be generally considered reassuring for patients and clinicians alike,” commented Louise Davies, MD, Associate Professor of Surgery at Geisel School of Medicine at Dartmouth, Hanover, NH, and at The Dartmouth Institute for Health Policy & Clinical Practice, Lebanon, NH.
 She also is on faculty with the VA Outcomes Group, White River Junction, VT.